creosoteshadow/StonePass/README.md

     StonePass is intended for personal security-conscious users seeking a trustworthy alternative to cloud-based password managers (Google, LastPass, etc.).
 It gives you complete control: no storage, no transmission, no telemetry, no backdoors.

+## Installation

+    Open Visual Studio, create an empty console project.
+    Add all .cpp and .h files to the project.
+    Compile.

 ## Customization
     Character sets can be easily customized by defining STONEPASS_UPPERCASE, STONEPASS_LOWERCASE, STONEPASS_DIGITS, and/or STONEPASS_SYMBOLS before